 - Genesys Hardware Sizing Guide, which provides information about Genesys hardware sizing guidelines for the Genesys 8.x releases. - Genesys Interoperability Guide, which provides information on the compatibility of Genesys products with various Configuration Layer Environments; Interoperability of Reporting Templates and Solutions; and Gplus Adapters Interoperability. - Genesys Licensing Guide, which introduces you to the concepts, terminology, and procedures that are relevant to the Genesys licensing system. - Genesys Database Sizing Estimator 8.x Worksheets, which provides a range of expected database sizes for various Genesys products.

-For additional system-wide planning tools and information, see the release-specific listings of System Level Documents on the Genesys Technical Support website.
-These documents are accessible from the system Level documents by release tab in the Knowledge Base Browse Documents Section.
+For additional system-wide planning tools and information, see the release-specific listings of System Level Documents on the Genesys Documentation website.